Swallowtail Basslet, Serranocirrhitus latus Watanabe 1949

 Distribution |

-Recorded in Australia from the northern Great Barrier Reef, Queensland, and reefs in the Coral Sea.
-Elsewhere the species occurs in the tropical east-Indo-west Pacific: Indonesia east to Palau, Solomon Islands and Fiji, north to southern Japan, south to Australia.
-Individuals or small groups are usually seen around cave entrances, ledges and drop-offs, often swimming upside down. |
+Northern Great Barrier Reef, Queensland, and reefs in the Coral Sea.
+Elsewhere the species is widespread in the tropical east-Indo-west Pacific: Indonesia east to Palau, Solomon Islands and Fiji, north to southern Japan, south to Australia.
+Individuals or small groups are usually seen swimming upside down around cave entrances, beneath ledges and drop-offs. |

 Features |